opencardev/crankshaft/README.md

 Release notes:

 - To mount system read/wite, put a jumper on GPIO4/Ground (Pin 07-09)
+- Pulseaudio produced choppier audio even compared to previous one when two streams are played at the same time.

 Want to report a problem?
 --